pulumi/docs/pulumi-hugo/themes/default/content/resources/kubernetes-platforms-on-google-cloud/index.md

 ---
 # Name of the webinar.
-title: "Advanced Kubernetes Platforms on Google Cloud with Pulumi"
+title: Advanced Kubernetes Platforms on Google Cloud with Pulumi
-title_tag: "Kubernetes Platforms on Google Cloud with Pulumi (Aug 2023 Workshop)"
+title_tag: Kubernetes Platforms on Google Cloud with Pulumi (Aug 2023 Workshop)
-meta_desc: "In this workshop, we’ll explore how to deliver and scale a Kubernetes platform on Google Cloud."
+meta_desc: In this workshop, we’ll explore how to deliver and scale a Kubernetes platform on Google Cloud.
-meta_image: "/images/resources/advanced-kubernetes-on-google-cloud.png"
+meta_image: "/images/resources/advanced-kubernetes-on-google-cloud-engin.png"

 # A featured webinar will display first in the list.
 featured: false